Athozs/hass-additional-ca/README.md

 When enabled, _Additional CA_ integration looks for private Certificates Authorities files (CAs) and self-signed certs in `config/additional_ca` directory.

-It loads private CAs and self-signed certs only at Home Assistant startup.
+_Additional CA_ loads private CAs and self-signed certs only at Home Assistant startup.
+After upgrading Home Assistant to a new version, you need to restart Home Assistant to load again your certificates.

 It copies private CAs and self-signed certs to `/usr/local/share/ca-certificates/` directory inside container and uses `update-ca-certificates` command line to update TLS/SSL trust store.